-- (a) "Sponsored committee" means a committee, other than a candidate controlled committee, which has one or more sponsors.
-Any person, except a candidate or other individual, may sponsor a committee. - (b) A person sponsors a committee if any of the following apply: - (1) The committee receives 80 percent or more of its contributions from the person or its members, officers, employees, or shareholders. - (2) The person collects contributions for the committee by use of payroll deductions or dues from its members, officers, or employees. - (3) The person, alone or in combination with other organizations, provides all or nearly all of the administrative services for the committee. - (4) The person, alone or in combination with other organizations, sets the policies for soliciting contributions or making expenditures of committee funds
+- (a) "Sponsored committee" means a committee, other than a candidate controlled committee, that has one or more sponsors.
+Any person, except a candidate or other individual, may sponsor a committee. - (b) A person sponsors a committee if any of the following apply:

+- (1) The committee receives 80 percent or more of its contributions from the person or its members, officers, employees, or shareholders. - (2) The person collects contributions for the committee by use of payroll deductions or dues from its members, officers, or employees. - (3) The person, alone or in combination with other organizations, provides all or nearly all of the administrative services for the committee. - (4) The person, alone or in combination with other organizations, sets the policies for soliciting contributions or making expenditures of committee funds. - (c) A sponsor that is a multipurpose organization, as defined in subdivision (a) of Section 84222, and that makes contributions or expenditures from its general treasury funds shall comply with Section 84222.

 History: Added by Stats.
 1985, Ch.
 498; amended by Stats.
 1988, Ch.
 1155; amended by Stats.
 1991, Ch.
 130; amended by Stats.
 2005, Ch.
-200.
+200; amended by Stats.
+2014, Ch.
+16, effective July 1, 2014.